ccfontes/eg/README.md

   (is (= (inc 0) 1)))
 ```

+The core ideas driving *eg* are:
+  - conciseness – less typing
+  - flexibility - switch order of examples
-The core idea behind *eg* is examples as data for function like test definitions.
+  - examples as data for simple tool support - it's just data!
+  - function like test definitions - like spec, but for tests

 *eg* targets both Clojure and ClojureScript JVM.
 Untested for ClojureScript JS.